Typical cost range

 UK home buying cost calculator

-TrueHomeCosts helps you estimate the total upfront cost of buying property in the UK, including deposit, property tax, legal fees, searches, surveys, mortgage costs, moving costs and a buffer for the items buyers often forget.
+Estimate the total upfront cost of buying a home, including your deposit, stamp duty or regional property tax, legal fees, surveys, mortgage costs, moving costs and a practical buffer.

 Updated for 2026 with central tax data and clearly separated estimate-based planning costs.